davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open_science_digital_scholarship.md

 ---

-# What are the aims of open science?
+# Open Science: aims

+- Moving beyond dissemination

+## Negative drivers

-> - Dissemination not the only issue:
+> - A reproducibility crisis?

+## Positive drivers

-> - Reproducability
+> - Data access and reuse
-> - reuse of data
+> - Access (and recognition) for research software
-> - improving research
+> - Experiments with how to practice research

 ---

-# A reproducability crisis?
+# A reproducibility crisis?

 > - Claims that a number of disciplines have a reproducibility crisis
 > - Difficulty in verifying results of published research